DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-20-switching-between-organisations.md

 9. aligns with established design patterns

-    Organisation switchers are standard in systems where users operate across multiple entities.
+    Organisation switchers are standard in services where users operate across multiple entities.
 For example, we use an organisation switcher on Publish and Register.
 Leveraging familiar patterns makes the service more intuitive and easier to adopt.

 10. encourages task completion